Pattern Avoidance Over a Hypergraph: Permutations with Few Copies of

 so that $B$ is here an $n'\times n'$ matrix.

-Similarly to before, any occurrence of $A_{\pi}$ in $B$ will correspond to at least one occurrence of $A_{\pi}$ in $A$.
+For all $\sigma\in S_n$, let $B_{\sigma}$ be the $b$-reduction of $A_{\sigma}$. \end{step} \begin{step} Similarly to the proof of Proposition \ref{matrixcountprop} (with the $2$-contraction), any occurrence of $A_{\pi}$ in $B_{\sigma}$ will correspond to at least one occurrence of $A_{\pi}$ in $A_{\sigma}$.
 This again comes from, for each $1$-entry in $B$ appearing in that occurrence of $A_{\pi}$, choosing a corresponding $1$-entry of $A$, and realizing that these $1$-entries have the same relative row- and column-ordering.